INFO6205FinalProject/-INFO_6205_FinalProject_Maven/README.md

 ## Attention！
 The main method(Main class) is only used to generate sort result under /src/main/resources

-If you want to run it, please make sure you deleted all the file named like "***result.txt"under this folder.
+If you want to run it, please make sure you deleted all the file named like "***Result.txt"under this folder.